esnet/gdg/website/content/docs/releases/gdg_0.7.md

 weight: 196
 toc: true
 ---

 ## Release Notes for v0.7.0

+Issues with go releaser process.
+No ChangeLog

+## Release Notes for v0.7.1

 Major features in this release are:
   - Improvement in performance when dealing with multiple organizations users and preference management.